KaiMaffucci/money-mission/README.md

 # money-mission
-A small terminal game written in C using the ncurses library.
+A small terminal game for linux written in C using the ncurses library.